Do Go On - 207 - The Golden State Killer

 I don't know.

-Well as in not like
+Well, as in not like,

-Didn't see Examples of someone being say 30 but having the emotional age of a 12 year old like no sort of learning difficulties or
+but having the emotional age of a 12 year old.

-Maybe had some knowledge of police investigation methods and evidence gathering techniques
+Had some knowledge of police investigation methods

-Dress well and would not stand out and upscale neighborhoods.
-Good physical condition had some means of income but did not work in the
+stand out and upscale neighborhoods, good physical condition, had some means of income but did not

-Neat and well-organized in his personal life and
+and articulate, neat and well-organized in his personal life and drove a well-maintained car,

-drove a well-maintained car, peeped in windows of many people who were not
+peeped in windows of many people who were not attacked, who was self-assured and confident,

-attacked, who was self-assured and confident, would continue committing violent
+would continue committing violent crimes

-been described by those who knew him as arrogant, domineering, manipulative, and a chronic liar.
+as arrogant, domineering, manipulative and a chronic liar.

 So that's just sort of, and this is based on 70s